inmagik/ionic-modal-select/README.md

 </div>
 ```

+## Multiple mode
+From version 1.3.2, setting `multiple="true"` will enable the multiple selection on the widget.
+In this case, the user is allowed
+to select more than one option and options will be rendered with checkboxes in the selection modal.
+*This feature is still experimental*

 ## Search bar
 From version 1.1.0 you can include a search bar into the modal for filtering options by simply adding the attribute `has-search="true"` to your `modal-select` element.